Longitudinal Self-Supervised Learning: Experiments

 \subsection{Longitudinal Study of Alzheimer’s Disease}

-We first evaluate the proposed model on the longitudinal structural MRIs\footnote{that successfully passed through our image-preprocessing pipeline} from ADNI1, which consists of 229 normal control subjects (age: 76 $\pm$ 5.0 years), 397 subjects diagnosed with Mild Cognitive Impairment (74.9 $\pm$ 7.4 years), and 185 subjects with Alzheimer’s Disease (75.3 $\pm$ 7.6 years).
-Each subject has 1 to 8 longitudinal scans within a 4 year study period.
-To train our model, we select all image pairs with each belonging to the same subject and having at least 1 year interval between the scanning time.
-The value of $\lambda=\frac{ |\mathcal{I}|}{|\mathcal{S}|}$ (Eq.
-4) so that there is a balance between the number of images ($ |\mathcal{I}|$) and image pairs ($|\mathcal{S}|$) in the training.
-Note the self-supervised training only considers the temporal order of each image pair, but did not use the ground-truth diagnosis label or the chronological age of the subjects.

-We first test the model by computing the brain age $\psi$ of the 2,641 images from the 811 subjects.
-As the parameterization of the disentangled direction $\boldsymbol{\tau}$ is uniquely determined up to scale, we normalize $\psi$ such that its mean and standard deviation is matched to those of chronological age in the dataset.
+We trained LSSL on the $3,141$ pairs of MRIs from ADNI and then applied the model to derive the brain age $\psi$ for all 2,641 MRI in the dataset.
+The mean and standard deviation of the estimated $\psi$ were normalized according to the chronological age in the dataset.
 Fig. \ref{fig:adni_results}a shows the brain age of the control subjects versus their chronological age.
-According to the fitting of a quadratic mixed effect model, brain age and chronological age exhibit a nearly linear relationship over the entire age span of the dataset, indicating that the factor linked to brain age is successfully disentangled from the learned representation.
-Note this global relationship is learned solely from the ordinal information from image pairs (maximum 4 years part) without using the ground-truth age of subjects as commonly done in supervised learning \cite{zhao2019variational,dalca2019learning}.
-As mentioned, brain age is not necessarily equivalent to chronological age but is solely a marker of health condition of the brain.
-This is indicated by variance of brain age for any given chronological age in Fig. \ref{fig:adni_results}a.
+According to the fitting of a quadratic mixed effect model, brain age and chronological age exhibited a nearly linear relationship over the entire age span of the dataset.
+To ensure this correlation was not a result of model overfitting, we measured the Pearson's correlation only on the 43 control MRIs that were not a part of the training set (see Supplement Fig. 4).
+The `global' correlation in the range of 60 to 90 years was derived solely from the ordinal information from subject-specific image pairs (maximum 4 years part) without using the ground-truth chronological age of subjects.

+Next, we qualitatively show that the estimated $\psi$ was a more accurate marker for brain age compared to the chronological age.
+Fig. \ref{fig:age_vs_brainage}a displays the brain of 7 normal control subjects with the same chronological age (of 80 years), yet their estimated brain age ranged from 62.9 years to 92.5 years.
+This large variance visually relates to the difference in ventricle size and cortical thickness shown in Fig. \ref{fig:age_vs_brainage}a.
+It is also consistent with the variance of brain age plotted in Fig. \ref{fig:adni_results}a for any given chronological age.
+On the other hand, control subjects with the same estimated brain age shown in Fig. \ref{fig:age_vs_brainage}b had similar brain appearance despite that they had various chronological age.
+These results not only support the efficacy of our brain age estimation but also suggest that supervised training based on chronological age may be a flawed strategy for learning the brain age even within the control cohort.